dhis2/user-profile-app/docs/user/set-user-account-preferences.md

 notifications.
 If you wish to, you can choose to display a short name, such as "Joe" in the analysis modules, rather than your full name.

-In **Edit account settings**, you can reset your password and setup 2-Factor authentication.
-Setting up 2-Factor authentication will require you to download the Google Authenticator app on you mobile device.
+In **Edit account settings**, you can reset your password and set up 2-Factor Authentication (2FA).
+Depending on your system configuration, you can choose between methods like TOTP or email-based verification to complete the setup.

 In the **View full profile** section, you find a summary of your profile details.
 This section includes a few fields that you cannot edit yourself,